tilo/smarter_csv/README.md

 ---------------
 #### Service Announcement

-Starting to think about SmarterCSV 2.0 with much improved features, and more streamlined options.
+Work towards SmarterCSV 2.0 is on it's way, with much improved features, and more streamlined options.

-Please check the open issues marked v2.0 and leave your comments.
+Please check the 2.0-develop branch, and open issues marked v2.0 and leave your comments.

+Versions on the 1.2 branch will not print a deprecation warning if you set :verbose to true

 ---------------
 #### SmarterCSV